archeranimesh/pelicanBlog/content/articles/publishing-blog-github-pages.md

 ## Pushing the `output ` folder ##

-The `output ` folder is out actual blog, so this is a little different then the previous way of pushing code to github.
+The `output ` folder is out actual blog, so this is a little different from the previous way of pushing code to github.

 Please follow along to create this special repository.